aautar/graphpaper/README.md

 [![CircleCI](https://circleci.com/gh/aautar/graphpaper.svg?style=svg)](https://circleci.com/gh/aautar/graphpaper)

 GraphPaper is a library for creating 2D interactive workspaces in web application.
 It isn't an out-of-the-box solution, a lot of implementation details are pushed to consumers.
-Typically, GraphPaper serves as a foundation for handling user interactions and transformation of objects, but markup and styling of those objects are left to the caller whenever possible.
+GraphPaper serves as a foundation for handling user interactions and transformation of objects, but markup and styling of those objects are left to the caller whenever possible.

 GraphPaper was an offshoot of [ScratchGraph](https://scratchgraph.com), and is one of its core dependencies.

-GraphPaper is still very much a work-in-progress.
-Major, breaking, changes to the public API are not unsusual.
-However, releases are semantically versioned, so major releases are tagged appropriately and should not cause issues if consumed appropiately.
+GraphPaper is very much a work-in-progress, expect major, breaking, changes to the public API.
+That said, releases are semantically versioned, with major releases are tagged appropriately, so things should not unexpectedly break if consumed appropiately.

 ## Documentation